shan376/My-devops-journey/Bash-Scripting/readme.md

 This repository contains complete Bash Scripting practice for DevOps.

 ## Contents
-- Notes (PDF)
+- All step by step Notes
 - Scripts (practical bash scripts)
 - Linux Commands
-- Screenshots of AWS & execution
+- Screenshots of putty and AWS execution

 ## Projects
 - Nginx Automation